Ilford Photo: 2004–2015

-2015 – present
+2015–present

-On 14 September 2015, ten years on from the original management buy out, Ilford Photo announced that Harman Technology Limited had been acquired by Pemberstone Ventures Limited for an 'undisclosed amount'.
+On 14 September 2015, 10 years on from the original management buy-out, Ilford Photo announced that Harman Technology Limited had been acquired by Pemberstone Ventures Ltd.

-In 2017 the Ilford Lab Direct service, operating from the factory site in the UK was re-named HARMAN Lab.
+In 2017 the Ilford Lab Direct service, operating from the factory site in the UK was re-named Harman Lab.

-In May 2018, the company announced a refresh of their existing Ilford film packaging, with Kentmere film packaging refreshed in September 2018.
+In May 2018, the company announced a refresh of its existing Ilford film packaging, with Kentmere film packaging refreshed in September 2018.
 Both sets of packaging now feature a contrasting Harman Technology sub branding.
-In December 2018, they launched 'Simplicity' a new range of B&W development chemicals packed in small sachets designed to process 2x135 or 1x120 format films to improve convenience for new or low volume users.
+In December 2018, it launched Simplicity a new range of black and white developing chemicals packed in small sachets, designed to process 2x135 or 1x120 format films to improve convenience for new or low volume users.

-In 2019 Ilford celebrated its 140th year with a 'Silver Ticket Competition' one winning ticket for a factory tour and photographic course being hidden in a 140th anniversary film box and in October the announcement of a number of new products following a teaser campaign on social media.
-This included Ilford Multigrade V RC Deluxe photographic paper available in Glossy, Pearl and Satin finishes, ORTHO PLUS film in 135 and 120 formats, an Ilford and Paterson film processing starter kit and a Harman reusable camera supplied with 2x 35mm Kentmere Pan 400 films.
-In 2021 Harman introduced the EZ-35 35mm motorized film camera with a fixed focus 31mm, f/11 lens packaged with a roll of HP5 plus.
+In 2019 Ilford celebrated its 140th year with a Silver Ticket Competition; one winning ticket for a factory tour and photographic course being hidden in a 140th anniversary film box and in October the announcement of a number of new products following a teaser campaign on social media.
+This included Ilford Multigrade V RC Deluxe photographic paper available in Glossy, Pearl and Satin finishes, Ortho Plus film in 135 and 120 formats, an Ilford and Paterson film processing starter kit and a Harman reusable camera supplied with two 35mm Kentmere Pan 400 films.

+In 2021 Harman introduced the EZ-35 35mm motorised film camera with a fixed focus 31mm, f/11 lens packaged with a roll of HP5 plus.

+In 2022, the company added 120 medium format to its Kentmere 100 and 400 film ranges.

+In October 2023, Harman commenced a viral marketing campaign, for a new product, which was revealed at the launch in California, US on 1 December 2023 to be an experimental 35mm colour negative film; 'Harman Phoenix 200' which was developed and manufactured in house over 12 months.
+The film is high contrast and lacks an anti-halation layer.
+Due to most default scanner settings being determined with the colour balance of the more common Kodak or Fujifilm emulsions in mind, this film requires adjustment to scanning settings in order to achieve "normal" colour balance.